 In 1993 Crown Princess Katherine founded Lifeline Humanitarian Organization with offices in the United States (Chicago and New York), Canada (Toronto), United Kingdom (London) and Greece (Athens).

 When Their Royal Highnesses returned to Belgrade in July 2001 it was natural for the scope of their humanitarian activities to expand.
 At the beginning of August 2001, the Foundation of Her Royal Highness Crown Princess Katherine was established.

-The Foundation of HRH Crown Princess Katherine’s daily work includes contacts with the following ministries that have a crucial role in the development of projects: the Ministry of Social Affairs, the Ministry of Finance, the Ministry of Economics and Regional Development; the Ministry of Privatisation, the Ministry of Labour and Employment; the Ministry of Education; the Ministry of Health and Environment; and the Ministry of Trade and Tourism.
+The Foundation of HRH Crown Princess Katherine’s daily work includes contacts with the following ministries that have a crucial role in the development of projects: the Ministry of Labour, Employment, Veteran and Social Affairs, the Ministry of Finance, the Ministry of Economy, the Ministry of Education, Science and Technological Development, the Ministry of Health and the Ministry of Trade, Tourism and Telecommunications

 Activities have been expanded to cultural institutions, schools and universities by including scholarships and improving communication between students and experts from foreign countries.